prasanna12510/conference-scheduling-algorithm/README.md

 2. Execute `java SchedulerMain.java`

 ## Assumptions:
-1. The input file passed contains valid list of talks
+1. The input file passed contains valid list of talks in json format
 2. If conference has multiple tracks, each track will have their own KEYNOTE and CLOSING event.

 ## References: